 Here are a few options for getting on the water the next time you visit our part of the state.

 There’s not much more relaxing than paddling a canoe through the wilderness, and Maine has no shortage of suitable venues for just that.

 The ambitious paddler with lots of time has a few fine options.
-Roughly half of the 740-mile-long Northern Forest Canoe Trail runs north through Maine’s north woods, starting in the west at Umbagog Lake and ending at the St. John River on the Quebec border.
+Roughly half of the 740-mile-long Northern Forest Canoe Trail runs north through Maine’s north woods.
+Starting in the west at Umbagog Lake it ends at the St. John River on the Quebec border.
 Plan a weeks-long canoe-camping trip through this riverine wilderness and take in the aromas and sights while keeping an eye out for moose, bear, loons, and other wildlife along the way.

 Along the NFCT is Flagstaff Lake, the perfect place to spend a sunny day.
 The lake is nearly 30 miles long but is fairly shallow and bordered by the soaring peaks of the Bigelow Preserve.
 The wind can really kick up in the open water, so paddling beyond the cove is only recommended for strong paddlers.
 You’ll also be safe from high winds if you stick close to the shoreline, which is a great spot for a stand-up paddleboard, canoe, or kayak.